Puberty is the time

-Take a medical history, including whether others in your family had a similar
+Take a medical history, including whether others in the child's family had a similar

 How Is Delayed Puberty Treated?

-Often, doctors find no underlying physical problem.
-Most teens with delayed puberty
+Often, the doctor will find no underlying physical problem.
+Most kids with delayed

 Some late bloomers struggle with waiting for the changes of puberty to start.
 So